Agentic Evaluation Testing

 - Regression Testing -- Regression suites that agents help maintain

-- GitHub Actions -- CI pipeline including the automated review workflow
+- GitHub Actions -- CI pipeline including the eval surface sync

 - Test Cases -- Test case strategy that agents follow during TDD